Skip to main content

 Condenser fan error signalling a problem with the fan’s wires.
 Otherwise, this may be a control board or wiring harness issue.

 25e Not repairable.
 Problem in the motherboard, defrost sensor, or heating element.
 One of these parts is the problem and must be replaced.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Defrost function error.

 33e Try to clear the code by pressing the upper right and left corner buttons together for 5 seconds, the dispenser should restart and run diagnostics.
 If not and the error code is still there, you must replace your fill tube heater ASAP.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Ice pipe heater failure.